 - Bring extra food, water and clothing.
+Surface water may be contaminated and unsafe for drinking.
 Mountain weather changes quickly and it can snow any month of the year.
-Surface water may be contaminated with Giardia.

 - Always tell someone where you are going and when you plan to return.

 - Travel with others and keep your group together.